Computer interface for the brain

 I’m not dead yet!

-Marc Andreessen was quoted Tuesday as saying ?There hasn?t been any innovation on the browser in the last five years.
-And five years from now there won?t be any changes.?
+Marc Andreessen was quoted Tuesday as saying “There hasn’t been any innovation on the browser in the last five years.
+And five years from now there won’t be any changes.”
+I think that estimate is a bit early but there is little doubt that web browsers are stagnant.
+However I do agree with Web Standards … Read more

 NASCAR goes high tech